MSajek/GBM_circs/README.md

 circRNA analysis in glioblastoma multiforme

 This repo does not contain large files.
 To obtain genome reference, gtf and circRNA sequences you have to:
--extract all .7z files
+1/extract all .7z files
--run code in lines 63-76 from Fig1.Rmd
+2/run code in lines 63-76 from Fig1.Rmd

 To obtain miRNA binding sites you have to obtain circRNA sequences (as mentioned in previous line) and then run: